zenmacs/.emacs.d/README.md

 * `vemv/` is the fragment used to prevent clashes with other functions/vars.
 Sorry for all the vemvs!
 * Note that as of today, CIDER does not robustly allow to have disparate per-project REPLs.
 Follow https://github.com/clojure-emacs/cider/pull/2069 for news.
 Until the situation progresses, once you choose a REPL, you cannot start another one for a different project.

+**"But, monolith"**

+This setup is similar to others in that it's a monolithic conglomerate of functionality - you couldn't cherry-pick just what you wanted.

+This has the drawback of being all-or-nothing: either you use all the provided features, or you are left bare-bones and have to build it all yourself (maybe copying some bits).

+I am aware of this weakness.
+Be assured, dear reader, that if this project takes off, I will split this setup into many independent packages.
+Meanwhile such effort would be premature optimization.

 ## Getting started

 * Watch the video so you know what to expect.